-The ability to come together, break down isolation, and learn from one another around child welfare advocacy is missing in the BC landscape.
+The ability to come together, break down isolation, and learn from one another around family policing advocacy (formerly referred to as child welfare advocacy) has been missing in the BC landscape.

-Through a three year grant it is our intention to build out spaces for advocacy that includes:
+Through a three-year grant, it is our intention to build out spaces for advocacy that include:

-This project is aimed at improving outcomes for families engaged in the child welfare system, as well as those who serve their interests.
+This project is aimed at improving outcomes for families engaged in the family policing system, as well as those who serve their interests.

-Our intentions are to uplift and amplify the wisdom and expertise of Indigenous leaders, families, Elders, and child welfare advocates in order to transform, shift, revision, and reclaim the child welfare system from what’s currently an ongoing colonial intervention system to a system in which Indigenous children, families, and communities will thrive.
+Our intentions are to uplift and amplify the wisdom and expertise of Indigenous leaders, families, Elders, and child and family well-being advocates to transform, shift, revision, and reclaim the family policing system from what’s currently an ongoing colonial intervention system to a system of child and family well-being in which Indigenous children, families, and communities will thrive.

 What we’re doing

-The project will be structured around working groups and a steering committee with representatives from the Working Groups and may include other child welfare advocates beyond the Working Groups, including researchers, Elders, other advocacy groups, etc. The steering committee will provide important oversight through ongoing evaluation, troubleshooting, and ensuring transparency, accountability, and alignment with the project goals.
+The project is structured around working groups and a steering committee with representatives from the working groups and may include other child and family well-being advocates beyond the working groups, including researchers, Elders, other advocacy groups, etc. The steering committee provides important oversight through ongoing evaluation, troubleshooting, and ensuring transparency, accountability, and alignment with the project goals.

-- A legal advocates Working Group made of people practicing in the area of child welfare.
+A legal advocates working group made of people practicing in the area of family policing.
 The focus may include sharing wise practices for supporting families in the legal system; seeking opportunities for strategic litigation; and policy advocacy.

-- A front-line advocates Working Group made of people working in the area of family support and development who work with families engaged with the child welfare system.
-The focus may include sharing wise practices for supporting families navigating child welfare (including post-removal of children from the home); and policy advocacy.
+A front-line advocates working group made of people working in the area of family support and development who work with families engaged with the family policing system.
+The focus may include sharing wise practices for supporting families navigating the family policing system (including after the removal of children from the home), and policy advocacy.

-- There will be two Working Groups of parents and community members based in a geographic location with a host front-line agency.
-The focus will include capacity bridging activities on community-level advocacy.
-The focus and the strategy of the advocacy will be developed by the community and supported by West Coast LEAF, and may include storytelling activities; developing community response networks; know your rights, etc.
+A working group of impacted parents and community members.
+The focus includes capacity-bridging activities on community-level advocacy.
+The focus and the strategy of the advocacy is being developed by the community and supported by West Coast LEAF, and may include storytelling activities; developing community-response networks; know your rights modules, etc.

 Building on our history

-The vision for this project builds off our prior work.
-In the area of law reform we embarked on a year-long project, Shifting the Child Protection System.
-This was a law reform project to assess whether MCFD was meeting its obligations under section 2 of CFCSA to provide the necessary supports to families to ensure that parents are able to exercise their right to parent and that children’s best interests are met.
+The vision for this project builds on our prior work.
+In 2018, we embarked on a year-long project, Shifting the Child Protection System.
+This law reform project assessed whether MCFD was meeting its obligations under section 2 of the Child, Family, and Community Service Act (CFCSA) to provide the necessary supports to families to ensure that parents are able to exercise their right to parent and that children’s best interests are met.

 The result of this work was the report Pathways in a Forest: Indigenous guidance on prevention-based child welfare .
 It was created collaboratively by West Coast LEAF and the families, Elders, and staff at Tillicum Lelum Aboriginal Friendship Centre, Lii Michif Otipemisiwak, and the Fraser Region Aboriginal Friendship Centre Association.

-In the area of litigation, we are currently involved as intervenors in a complaint before the BC Human Rights Tribunal about discrimination in the child protection system.
+In the area of litigation, we are currently involved as intervenors in a complaint before the BC Human Rights Tribunal about discrimination in the family policing system.
 R.R., an Indigenous mother, brought a complaint against Vancouver Aboriginal Child and Family Services Society (“VACFSS”) under the Human Rights Code for discrimination on the grounds of race, colour, ancestry, and mental disability.

 Get in touch